Treating More than the Disease: Whole Person Approaches to Managing Chronic Conditions

 Session 2: Nourishment as Wellness: The Importance of Food in Chronic Condition Management

-Session 3: Comorbidities: A Journey through Care
+Session 3: Comorbidities: Navigating through Care

 Session 4: Leveraging Technology to Enhance the Patient Experience

 Effective management of chronic conditions depends on a patient's ability to understand their health needs, navigate the healthcare system, and make informed decisions about their care.
-This session will offer strategies for enhancing health literacy universally to ensure all patients have the knowledge and confidence to engage meaningfully in their care.
+This session offered strategies for enhancing health literacy universally to ensure all patients have the knowledge and confidence to engage meaningfully in their care.